deeplearning4j/deeplearning4j-docs/ai-infrastructure-machine-learning-operations-mlops.md

 Early in the workflow, that includes exploratory data analysis, running large-scale queries on data you've stored.
 In the middle, AI infrastructure involves training algorithms, probably on a cluster of distributed GPUs.
 And late in the workflow, it entails deploying those machine-learning models for inference in a reliabile and scalable way, much as you would deploy a web site on a web server.

+Machine learning operations is the machine-learning equivalent of DevOps: it solves the problems of implementing machine-learning in production, notably around the technology infrastructure and tooling necessary to deploy machine-learning algorithms and data pipelines reliably and scalably, so as not to destabilize other parts of the stack.

+## Machine Learning Operations (MlOps) vs. Data Science

+What does MLOps do?
+It smooths your AI go-to-market strategy.
+It saves developer time around standing up a cluster, among other tasks.

+Machine learning operations address a different set of problem than data science and MlOps software solve other problems than data science tooling.
+Machine learning operations concerns itself with:

+* How to handle different file formats
+* How to integrate with various data sources and message queues
+* Persistent and reusable data pipelines
+    * Example: Is your data pipeline consistent with what your data science team built?
+Can you take your ETL and make it a JSON?
+* Installing low-level math libraries such as CUDA and MKL correctly
+* Serving, monitoring model performance and updating machine-learning models
+    * Example: Standing up models in real time in a data stream, connecting it to Kafka
+* The interaction between machine learning and distributed systems (Spark cluster, running distributed jobs)
+    * Example: You want to run batch inference; You have 1 petabyte of data in an S3 bucket.

+In most situations, data engineers do many of those tasks themselves.

+Machine-learning operations concerns itself with the environment where machine learning will run, and managing the complexity the that, which is in fact a great deal of complexity.
+In that environment, you will probably have multiple databases over multiple teams, maybe multiple Hadoop clusters.
+You will need consistent dependencies across the cluster, matching your version of TensorFlow to CUDA, for example.
+While Anaconda manages Python dependencies, it does not handle ETL or tracking (by this we mean observability: do you have a history of what you're doing?) or machine learning model performance (do you have a history of what the model is doing?).

+## Machine Learning Server

+Machine learning faces challenges to scaling at the four main stages of its workflow:

+* ETL (Data pipelines)
+* Algorithm training
+* Inference
+* Monitoring, Management and Updates

+The Skymind Intelligence Layer (SKIL) is a [machine learning server](./machine-learning-server.html) that solves the problem of serving machine-learning models at scale during the inference phase.

 ### <a name="beginner">More Machine Learning Tutorials</a>

 * [Introduction to Neural Networks](./neuralnet-overview.html)